 The Department of Transportation doesn’t entertain hardship or extenuating circumstances while determining the eligibility for OLL (Occupational Limited License) or PL (Probationary License)

 You have to pay $100 fee for the hearing which is non-refundable

-An ALR hearing is your best opportunity to cite valid reasons why your license shouldn’t be suspended and why you shouldn’t be denied of this privilege.
+An ALR hearing is the best opportunity for a Pittsburgh resident to cite valid reasons why their license shouldn’t be suspended and why they shouldn’t be denied this privilege.
 I shall do all the groundwork required to tilt the arguments in your favor and protect your interests.

-If you have been served a suspension notice and wish to discuss your plans for an ALR hearing come to my office for a free consultation.
+If you have been served a suspension notice and wish to discuss your plans for an ALR hearing come to my office in Pittsburgh for a free consultation with an attorney.
 You can call me at 1-844-PITT-DUI or 412-389-0805 or get in touch with me online.